wessenstam/gts2021-prep/basic/basic.rst

 These steps are to be repeated during the container creation

+.. _basic_container:

 Get the basic container
 ^^^^^^^^^^^^^^^^^^^^^^^

 During this part we are going to install our first container.
 The building of container are being done using a specific file.
 This file is called ``dockerfile``.
 Follow these steps to create the first container.
-As sqpce consumed by the container is crucial we are going to rebuild our Fiesat Application wit the use of Alpine Linux.
+As sqpce consumed by the container is crucial we are going to rebuild our Fiesta Application wit the use of Alpine Linux.
 This is a small Linux distribution and very commonly used by containe builders.

 #.
 Login to your docker vm using SSH as **root** and the passwrod **nutanix/4u**
 #.
 Run the command ``mkdir github``